Yeechin-is-here/fair-psych-nlp/Data/Data_ReadMe.txt

 TWB_8				Please indicate your agreement or disagreement with each of the following statements using the scale below: - My life is going well.
 TWB_9				Please indicate your agreement or disagreement with each of the following statements using the scale below: - I feel good most of the time.
 TWB_10				Please indicate your agreement or disagreement with each of the following statements using the scale below: - I will succeed if I put my mind to it.
 RA1_1				For each of the following statements, please indicate the likelihood of engaging in each activity.
-Provide a rating from 1 to 5, using the following scale: - Eating ˜expired food products that still look okay.
+Provide a rating from 1 to 5, using the following scale: - Eating ï¿½expired food products that still look okay.
 RA1_2				For each of the following statements, please indicate the likelihood of engaging in each activity.
 Provide a rating from 1 to 5, using the following scale: - Frequent binge drinking.
 RA1_3				For each of the following statements, please indicate the likelihood of engaging in each activity.
 Provide a rating from 1 to 5, using the following scale: - Ignoring some persistent physical pain by not going to the doctor.
 RA1_4				For each of the following statements, please indicate the likelihood of engaging in each activity.
 Provide a rating from 1 to 5, using the following scale: - Taking a medical drug that has a high likelihood of negative side effects.